-- DEAL (Y7-Y10) – Drop Everything And Listen.
+- DEAL – Drop Everything And Listen.
 For Y7-Y10 this happens on two mornings.
-The form tutor reads a book whilst the pupils listen.
+The form tutor reads a book whilst the pupils listen

-- Admin (ALL) – House Points, notices, letters, equipment check
+- Admin – House Points, notices, letters, equipment check

-- Form Time Activity Booklet (ALL) – Each pupil has a form time activity booklet.
-There is one per term.
-Pupils can choose from different activities in their booklet including mindfulness colouring, word searches and puzzles.
-Pupils are able to complete these independently allowing form tutors to have any one-on-one discussions with form members.
-This form time is interrupted for any house-related activities or important world events/ news where necessary
+- Form Time Activity Booklet – Each student will have a form time activity booklet.
+There will be one per term.
+Pupils will be able to choose from different activities in their booklet including word searches, puzzles.
+Pupils will be able to complete these independently allowing form tutors to have any one-on-one discussions with form members

 We run at least 2 inter-house competitions per half-term.
 The timetable for this is shared with pupils and staff and can also be found on the House noticeboards in school.
 Pupils are encouraged to sign up for these competitions with their Form tutor or their Head of House.
 House points are awarded for taking part.
 The competitions we have run/are running this year include: